hackclub/hackclub/case_studies/cherry_hill_high_school_east/15-09-21_c9_and_ajar.io_part_1/recap.md

 ---

+## CHE Hacks

+Intro'd our members (again) to a hackathon we're organizing at our city's public library.
+Feel free to register at http://chehacks.com.

 ## Cloud9 intro

 ![c9.io](img/c9.png)

-We decided it was time to transition away from JSBin because 1) it was being randomly blocked by Baraccuda Networks (our schools firewall) and 2) we think it's time to expand our member's understanding web development (setting up and linking the files yourself).
+We decided it was time to transition away from JSBin because

+1. it was being randomly blocked by Baraccuda Networks (our schools firewall)
+2. we think it's time to expand our member's understanding web development (setting up and linking the files yourself).

 See the workshop [here](https://github.com/CHE-CS/hackedu/tree/master/playbook/workshops/cloud9).
 Feel free to add to it, I will add a troubleshooting section there instead of hiding it in this recap.